-- -Conventional AC
+- Conventional AC

-- -Conventional DC
+- Conventional DC

-- -DCS [MTH Digital Command System]
+- DCS [MTH Digital Command System]

-- -DCC
+- DCC (DCS/DCC Switch required)

 When the locomotive is placed on the track and power is applied to the track the locomotive will detect the type of control system being used and respond accordingly.
 Below is an overview of the 4 different systems.